cloudfoundry/bpm-release/docs/runtime.md

 responsibility to make sure that the data saved by each of your job's processes does not collide.

-### Shared Data

-> **Note:** This feature has been added to enable support for older jobs which
-> use the file system to communicate with other jobs.
-It is preferable in nearly
-> all cases to use the network to communicate across job boundaries.
-Using the
-> network reduces scheduling constraints such that a job can be un-collocated
-> and allows more modern access control (key rotation, etc.) of the information
-> being transferred between your jobs.

-If your job configuration lists shared volumes then these will be mounted under `/var/vcap/data/shared/[VOLUME NAME]`.
-These volumes will be mounted read-write.
-All collocated jobs which list a particular volume name will be given a volume they can all share.
-If your release already has a data stored in the `/var/vcap/data/shared` directory then it is your responsibility to move this data to a different path before using shared volumes.

-Due to path collisions, job name of `shared` will be rejected.

 ### Persistent Data

 TODO: Work out if there is anything complex about persistent data across